Ishmael by Dan Quinn is a fictional philosophical novel published in 1992.

 The novel begins in the early 1990s with a nameless protagonist reading a newspaper advertisement.
 The advertisement says, “Teacher seeks pupil.
 Must have an earnest desire to save the world.
 Apply in person.”

-When he arrives, he finds himself in a leased office room with a live gorilla.
-A poster on the wall says, “With man gone, will there be hope for gorilla?”
-The gorilla, calling himself Ishmael, communicates telepathically with the narrator.
-At first, the protagonist is freaked out, but after Ishmael explains his story, he accepts the situation and regularly returns to Ishmael’s teaching.
+Upon arriving, he is greeted by an unexpected sight: a rented office with a live gorilla.
+A poster on the wall asks, “With man gone, will there be hope for gorilla?”
+The gorilla, introducing himself as Ishmael, communicates telepathically with the narrator.
+Initially shocked, the protagonist gradually comes to accept this strange encounter as Ishmael reveals his wisdom.

 Background